feateq/feateq.github.io/_posts/2025-04-22-post4-geometrical-formulation-of-yield-surfaces.md

 3 \left( \sqrt{\frac{2}{3}} \sigma_{\text{yield}} \right)^2 = (\sigma_1 - \sigma_2)^2 + (\sigma_2 - \sigma_3)^2 + (\sigma_1 - \sigma_3)^2
 $$

-This equation demonstrates that the yield surface takes the form of a cylinder with a radius of $\sqrt{\frac{2}{3}} \sigma_{\text{yield}}$ , centered around the hydrostatic axis where $\sigma_1 = \sigma_2 = \sigma_3$.
+This equation demonstrates that the yield surface takes the form of a cylinder with a radius of \sqrt{\frac{2}{3}} \sigma_{\text{yield}} , centered around the hydrostatic axis where \sigma_1 = \sigma_2 = \sigma_3.
 Any cross-section of this cylinder, taken perpendicular to the hydrostatic axis, will be described by the following equation:

 $$
 \sigma_1 + \sigma_2 + \sigma_3 = 3 I_1
 $$

-Where $I_1$ is the first invariant of the stress tensor.
+Where I_1 is the first invariant of the stress tensor.
 These cylindrical surfaces indicate that there are different levels of hydrostatic stress along the central axis.
 The elastic region is defined by circular cross-sections with same radius, each corresponding to a different hydrostatic stress level.
 This demonstrates that the yield behavior of materials is independent of hydrostatic stress.

 The same equation can also be expressed in the deviatoric principal stress space, which is defined as: